 PEDILAVIUM or FOOT WASHING: such a wealth of different meanings

 The meaning of this rite, in the intention of the current Sovereign Pontiff, has been changed.
-I persist, against all the traddy shock-horror, in considering this No Big Deal.
-Firstly, a bit of History.

 The Lord did not, as people sometimes carelessly assert, "wash the feet of his disciples", who were many; He washed the feet of a much more limited group, the Twelve.
 He did not wash the feet of the people who flocked to hear Him teach in the fields or on the Mountain or beside the Lake or in the village square, or even the feet of the Seventy He sent forth or of the women who ministered to Him; when He washed the feet of the Twelve, it was behind the closed doors of an exclusive Meeting arranged in almost 007-style secrecy.
 And the implication of S Peter's words was that this had not been the Lord's regular custom.